michaelding123/BSE_Template_Portfolio/index.md

 # Second Milestone

 For this milestone, I have created a mobile app using the MIT App Inventor.
 I also connect my smartphone with an ESP32, a controller with built-in Wi-Fi and Bluetooth capabilities.
-After plugging the ESP32 into my computer and setting it up with the Arduino interface, I created a program that reads input from the app on my phone through Bluetooth.
+After plugging the ESP32 into my computer and setting it up with the Arduino interface, I created a program that reads input from the app on my phone through Bluetooth, creating a connection through radio waves instead of wires, which results in increased convenience.

 ![App Inventor 1](https://raw.githubusercontent.com/michaelding123/MichaelDing_BSE_Portfolio/gh-pages/inventor.png)

+In the app inventor, I create a list picker for Bluetooth connections to choose from as well as a disconnect button.
+I also use a table layout where I include labels and sliders for each servo motor.

 ![App Inventor 1](https://raw.githubusercontent.com/michaelding123/MichaelDing_BSE_Portfolio/gh-pages/inventor2.png)

+These are the code blocks for the elements inside the app.
+On the left are the Bluetooth controls, including functionality to change the text as well as the color when the user connects and disconnects.
+On the right, each slider sends the servo number (s1, s2, s3, or s4) as well as the position value between 0 and 180 degrees to the serial monitor through Bluetooth.

 I have designed the app to incorporate sliders for each servo motor on my robotic arm that I will eventually implement control for.
 Right now, the servo number and angle or position values are being printed to the serial monitor.
 I have also included a drop-down menu for Bluetooth connections and an option to disconnect.